Swiggy: History

 In 2023, it sold Swiggy Access kitchens to Kitchens@ in a share-swap deal.

 In January 2024, Swiggy laid off 400 employees, or 6% of its workforce, ahead of IPO.

 In April 2024, Swiggy converted itself into a public limited company and confidentially filed for an initial public offering.
 Swiggy launched its initial public offering (IPO) in November 2024 at ₹390 per share, valuing the company at $11.3 billion.

 In December 2024, Swiggy launched an events and ticketing service called Scenes.
-In May 2025, it shut down its same-day package delivery service Swiggy Genie.
+In May 2025, it shut down its same-day package delivery service Genie.

-Funding

-In 2015, Swiggy received a $2 million investment from Accel and SAIF Partners, along with additional investment from Norwest Venture Partners.
-The following year, it raised $15 million from both previous and new investors, including Bessemer Venture Partners and Harmony Partners.

-In 2017, Naspers led an $80 million funding round into Swiggy.
-In February 2018, Swiggy raised $100 million from Naspers and Meituan-Dianping.
-By September 2018, Swiggy was valued at around $3.3 billion, and in April 2020, Swiggy was valued at around $3.6 billion.

-In July 2021, Swiggy raised $1.25 billion from SoftBank, Prosus, and other investors, at a valuation of $5.5 billion.

-In January 2022, Swiggy's valuation rose to $10.7 billion after a $700-million fundraise led by US asset manager Invesco.